zigster64/pubsub.zig/README.md

 multiple services connecting to it.
 - The API in the app will be identical to the embedded API - just an extra set of options on the pubsub.init() function to say whether its local/embedded, or somewhere over the network.
-- Client API will be the same - just call pubsub.client() to get an mq that you can mq.next() on.
+- Client API will be the same - just call pubsub.connect() to get an mq that you can mq.next() on.
 The fact that its over the network will be transparent.
 - The networked version will, of course, enable publish() results to fan out across all peer services.